collective/collective.pece/README.rst

 The Platform for Experimental Ethnography (PECE)
 ================================================

 A collective inquiry in to complex conditions.
-Development sponsored by Rensselaer Polytechnic Institute (RPI).
+Development sponsored by `Rensselaer Polytechnic Institute (RPI) <http://www.hass.rpi.edu/>`_.

 About
 -----